Tachibana Ginchiyo: Sekigahara Campaign

+Siege of Yanagawa (1600)

+Following the Western Army's defeat at Sekigahara, Eastern Army forces under Kuroda Kanbei and Nabeshima Katsushige advanced into Kyushu to eliminate remaining Ōtomo clan resistance.Tachibana Ginchiyo mobilized a defensive force composed of warrior nuns and loyal retainers to protect Yanagawa Domain.

+Historical records document two key military actions during this campaign.
+First, she commanded a musket unit that successfully repelled Nabeshima naval forces attempting river crossings near Yanagawa, establishing fortified positions along strategic waterways.
+Second, when Kato Kiyomasa's army advanced from the south, he consulted local guides about the route.
+They warned: "The daughter of Lord Dōsetsu, Lady Ginchiyo, resides in Nishimiyamura Village of Yamato District, and the people there are fiercely loyal to her.
+Should we take the coastal road through Miyamura, we would face numerous strong spearmen under her command.", Kiyomasa consequently altered his line of advance, choosing the Setaka route instead to avoid confronting Ginchiyo's prepared defenses.

+During the subsequent Siege of Yanagawa Castle, Ginchiyo led rearguard actions in full armor while covering Tachibana Muneshige's retreat from advancing Eastern Army forces.
+Though the castle fell, her defensive operations enabled key Tachibana retainers to escape.

 Kuroda and Kato were old comrades-in-arms of Tachibana Muneshige from the days of the Korean invasion, and following the unexpected and challenging resistance of Ginchiyo, they proposed that she and her ex-husband should surrender and join them in a campaign against Shimazu Yoshihiro, who was also from the Western Army and fled from Sekigahara.
 Muneshige agreed, but Tokugawa Ieyasu ordered the campaign to stop almost before it had begun because he did not want a further war in Kyushu.
-Ginchiyo and Muneshige was pardoned nonetheless.
+Ginchiyo and Muneshige were pardoned nonetheless.
 The Tachibana family was deprived of their domains in the aftermath of Mitsunari's defeat.
 Muneshige thanked Ginchiyo for helping him in battle and they both went their own way.